JuliaGPU/NVTX.jl/README.md

 There are some additional functions for instrumenting the Julia runtime:

 - `NVTX.name_threads_julia()` will name the threads used by Julia using Julia's internal numbering (`julia thread 1`, `julia thread 2`, etc.)
+  - This is now called autoatically at initialization.
 - `NVTX.enable_gc_hooks()` will instrument the Julia garbage collector (GC).
+  - This can also be enabled by setting `JULIA_NVTX_CALLBACKS=gc`.

 These functions can only be called if the profiler is active.
 Use `NVTX.isactive()` to determine if this is the case.